austinjbay/austinjbay.github.io/_posts/2026-06-19-map-the-promise-before-you-optimize-onboarding.md

 That is expensive.

-I think [NN/g’s piece on progressive disclosure](https://www.nngroup.com/articles/progressive-disclosure/) is helpful here, not because onboarding teams need another UX slogan, but because it reinforces something practical: the right next step depends on what the user already knows and what they came to do.
+I think [NN/g’s piece on progressive disclosure](https://www.nngroup.com/articles/progressive-disclosure/) is helpful here, not because onboarding teams need another UX slogan, but because it reinforces something practical, which is that the right next step depends on what the user already knows and what they came to do.

 If the product asks for too much too early, or asks for the wrong thing first, it is not only adding friction.
 It is breaking narrative continuity.